-How often should I pump when exclusively pumping?
+How often should I pump when exclusively pumping for a newborn?

 With a baby under three months of age, lactation consultants often recommend that you pump every two to three hours, or 8 to 12 times a day, because this mimics how often your baby would nurse if he or she were nursing.

 My thoughts on the subject are a little different – to me, it really depends on when you are starting to pump exclusively.
-If you are starting it straight out of the hospital (maybe you decided on exclusive pumping before your baby was born), I would recommend at least eight but no more than ten pumping sessions per day.
+If you are starting it straight out of the hospital (maybe you decided on exclusive pumping before your baby was born), I would recommend at least 7 but no more than 10 pumping sessions per day.

-If you start exclusively pumping a little later, and you’ve already established something of a supply – maybe too much, maybe too little, or maybe the right amount – I would adjust the seven to ten pumps per day guideline based on where you are at.
-If you have low milk supply and want to bring it up, it might be a good idea to start at ten.
-If you have oversupply, seven might be enough.
+If you start exclusively pumping a little later, and you’ve already established something of a supply – maybe too much, maybe too little, or maybe the right amount – I would adjust the 7 to 10 pumps per day guideline based on where you are at.
+If you have low milk supply and want to bring it up, it might be a good idea to start at 10.
+If you have oversupply, 7 might be enough.